-The strategic context sets out the internal strategic context the Council strategic documents and the challenges specific to the Council's infrastructure and the external strategic context - what are the major trends that are outside the control of Council but are having a large influence on the planning and provision of the Council's infrastructure.
+The strategic context sets out the internal strategic context the Council strategic documents and the challenges specific to the Council's infrastructure and the external strategic context.
+What are the major trends that are outside the control of the Council but are having a large influence on the planning and provision of the Council's infrastructure?

-The Strategic Context for this strategy contained in Part 1 aims to show the interrelationships of the various Council strategic documents including the new vision, mission and community priorities for Council.
-The creation of this infrastructure strategy has been driven from a bottom-up approach - the draft Strategic Activity Management Plans (SAMPs) and from a top-down Spatial Plans & vision / community documents.
-The approach is very different from previous infrastructure strategies and seeks to provide Council with a clear and transparent infrastructure prospectus, which it can use for future discussions with the community and its funding and infrastructure partners
+The strategic context for this strategy contained in Part 1 aims to show the inter-relationships of the various Council strategic documents including the new vision, mission and community priorities for the Council.
+The creation of this Infrastructure Strategy has been driven from a bottom-up approach the draft Strategic Activity Management Plans (SAMPs) and from a top-down Spatial Plans and vision/community documents.
+The approach is very different from previous infrastructure strategies and seeks to provide the Council with a clear and transparent infrastructure prospectus, which it can use for future discussions with the community and its funding and infrastructure partners.

-Kaipara District nestled between Northland's biggest urban centre of Whangarei and New Zealand's largest city Auckland present multiple opportunities and challenges that the Council and the community need to grapple with to plan for the future.
-Part 1 covers the primary external trends affecting the Kaipara of population growth, economic changes, climate change & sea level rise and regionally significant projects.
+Kaipara District nestled between Northland's biggest urban centre of Whangarei and New Zealand's largest city Auckland, presents multiple opportunities and challenges the Council and community need to grapple with to plan for the future.
+Part 1 covers the primary external trends affecting Kaipara of population growth, economic changes, climate change and sea level rise and regionally significant projects.
 Moving down another level of detail are five of the biggest infrastructure challenges that Council has in the District.
-Many of these challenges are also opportunities for the Council to do things differently such as how it deals and recycles its waste products.
+Many of these challenges are also opportunities for the Council to do things differently, such as how it deals with and recycles its waste products.

-This strategic context is intended to set the scene for how Council responds to these external trends and challenges, covered in Part 2.
+This strategic context is intended to set the scene for how the Council responds to these external trends and challenges, covered in Part 2.